Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 Optimizing your demo reel is about precision.

-A tight, strategically chosen 90 seconds that clearly communicates your essence will outperform a five-minute reel of scattered “range.”
+A tightly curated 60–90 seconds that clearly communicates your essence will outperform a longer compilation of disconnected random performances.

 The Overlooked Power of Your Actors Access Bio